marksibrahim/recipes/README.md

-#A collection of useful scripts

-##open_new_chrome_window.scpt
+# Recipes

+## Open a New Chrome Window on Mac OS
-an applescript to open a new chrome window in the current desktop.
+An AppleScript to open a new chrome window in the current desktop.
+To run: